 ChildNet's Executive Management Team consists of a Chief Executive Officer (CEO) and President who reports to the Board of Directors.
 The CEO leads a Senior Management Team comprised of the Chief Financial Officer, Chief Human Resources and Legal Officer, Chief Program Officer, and Chief Clinical Quality Officer.
-In addition to reporting directly to the CEO and President, the Chief Human Resources and Legal Officer will have direct reporting to the Board of Directors.
-The Chief Human Resources and Legal Officer will be available to provide legal advice and consultation for the Board of Directors and will be able to provide information on any significant human resources or personnel issues within the organization.
+In addition to reporting directly to the CEO and President, the Chief Human Resources and Legal Officer is available to provide legal advice and consultation for the Board of Directors and able to provide information on any significant human resources or personnel issues within the organization.
 This Senior Management Team supervises Program Officers and Directors who manage the day to day operations in each of the two counties served by ChildNet.
-Weekly meetings of the Senior Management Team and all the local Program Officers and Directors also promote the effective sharing of best practices and lessons learned, facilitating the early identification and timely resolution of system wide challenges.
+Weekly meetings of the Senior Management Team and all the local Program Officers and Directors also promote the effective sharing of best practices and lessons learned, facilitating the early identification and timely resolution of system-wide challenges.
 Operations meetings are held weekly to discuss current practice trends, performance outcomes, and barriers that are impacting the agency.